-The Company's Discount banners, including No Frills, Maxi and Maxi & Cie, are focused on delivering a fresh-led food shop with an offering of products and services aimed at keeping costs low to continuously invest in price.
-The Real Canadian Superstore banner prioritizes total value and offers a one-stop-shop with a broad assortment of food, health and beauty, apparel and general merchandise products.
-Many of the Company's Discount grocery stores also include in-store pharmacies.
-The Company's Discount banners operate across Canada and include franchised and corporate stores.
+The Company's Discount format stores, including No Frills and Maxi, are focused on delivering a fresh-led food shop with an offering of products and services aimed at keeping costs low to continuously invest in price.
+The Real Canadian Superstore is a Discount format store that prioritizes total value and offers a one-stop-shop with a broad assortment of food, health and beauty, apparel and general merchandise products.
+Many of the Company's Discount format stores also include in-store pharmacies.
+The Company's Discount format stores operate across Canada and include franchised and corporate stores.